Addiction Resource Hub

 Finding resources is not always easy, especially in moments when you need them most.
 Now, The Addiction Resource Hub, powered by an innovative mapping technology called Capacitype, can help show the way.
 We are calling upon a network of leading non-profits to assist in both the collection and verification of data being collected and made available through powerful search features in this mapping technology.

-Facing Addiction, in conjunction with our partner, Transforming Youth Recovery – both non-profit organizations dedicated to ending the addiction crisis in our country by providing quick and easy access to information that can transform a struggling life into a thriving life.
+The Addiction Resource Hub is a joint project of Facing Addiction & Transforming Youth Recovery.
+Both organizations are non-profits dedicated to ending the addiction crisis in our country by providing quick and easy access to information that can transform a struggling life into a thriving life.

 Capacitype is designed to collect and organize data from all corners of the addiction field.
 This includes resources specific to prevention, early intervention, treatment, and recovery support efforts in communities across the country.
 Until now, this information has been highly fragmented, difficult to verify, and overwhelming to process – especially when trying to make immediate choices about health and well-being.
 If you’re interested in learning more, create an account below.